Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Autonomous Library Test Case

 \subsection{Deontology with Consequentialism}

 Finally we consider a deontological theory against the misuse of others' data.
 This could be the UK Law, requiring under the Data Protection Act that personal data is to only be used for specified, explicit purposes~\cite{dataProtection2018}.
 Otherwise, there could be a violation of the Doctrine of Double Effect, having four conditions~\cite{mangan1949historical}: 1. that the action in itself from its very object be good or at least indifferent; 2. that the good effect and not the evil effect be intended; 3. that the good effect be not produced by means of the evil effect; 4. that there be a proportionately grave reason for permitting the evil effect.
 If we consider non-consensual use of students' data as bad and helping a student to pass the exam to be good, then the fact that the bad effect is required in order to bring about the good effect breaks the third condition above, and, therefore, is not permissible.
-We build on our first test in Figure \ref{fig:UtilityPassedOne} which selected \textit{recommend} with utility assignment $\langle passesTest, 1, True \rangle$.
+We build on our first test in Section 6.1 which selected \textit{recommend} with utility assignment $\langle passesTest, 1, True \rangle$.
 Adding forbidden state $\langle dataProtectionViolation, True \rangle$ to $F$ results in the retrospection shown by Figure \ref{fig:DeonLaw}.
 Every argument from \textit{ignore} attacks every argument from \textit{recommend} since \textit{ignore} avoids violating the law.

-Under utilitarianism, \textit{recommend} is still chosen with the same attacks on $Argument(b_{10})$ as before.
+Under our previous Consequentialism, \textit{recommend} is still chosen with the same attacks on $Argument(b_{10})$ as before.
 This conflict represents a moral dilemma, where no choice is normatively inferior to another~\cite{hansson2013ethics}.
 The aim is to maximise acceptability amongst the most probable branches.
-Since all arguments from \textit{recommend} are attacked, there is 0 acceptability; one argument from \textit{ignore} is attacked with 0.7 probability meaning \textit{ignore} is selected with a maximal acceptability of 0.3.
+Since all arguments from \textit{recommend} are attacked, there is 0 acceptability for that action; one argument from \textit{ignore} is attacked with 0.7 probability meaning \textit{ignore} is selected with the maximum acceptability of 0.3.